Varengold Bank vs Saxo Markets, Who's Better?

 What Can You Trade With Varengold Bank and Saxo Markets?

-Varengold Bank offers 248 trading instruments while Saxo Markets offers 100.
+Varengold Bank offers 248 trading instruments and Saxo Markets offers 100.

 Below you will find a full breakdown of what both Varengold Bank and Saxo Markets offer.